SneakyPeet/EasyEventSourcing/ReadMe.md

 * **Snapshots** - Used to save state when there are many events in a stream
 * **Saving Commandse** - Gives the ability to replay all actions against a changed domain and compare the differences.
 Also acts as a log.
 * **But Who Sent The Command?** - Logging user info as meta data with the command
+* **Testing** - `f(Events,Command) => Event(s)` testing is great, but is it enough?
+I don't think so
+* **Default Constructor Dependency** - I hate the default constructor dependency needed to build Aggregates and Sagas in the IRepository.
+I am not sure how to remove it :(
+* **Reuse Boilerplate per Bounded Context** - That means each bounded context gets bundled in it's own application. improves scalability per Context as well as Mobility.